ignaciovi/linkedin-company-data-enricher/README.md

 - avg_months_in_target_company
 - avg_months_in_other_companies

 How do I know what metric values are good?
 We take as benchmark an average of the top 5 and last 5 companies to work for extracted from different sources when looking for "Best companies to work for" in Google like [this one](https://www.greatplacetowork.co.uk/best-workplaces/2023).
-We use those values as a reference line and we compare target companies with them
+We use those values as a reference line and we compare target companies with them.

 Notes:
 - I've split calculations between two types of roles: Data/Software and others.
-This is because I'm applying for Data roles so I'm more interested in metrics regarding these types of roles
+This is because I'm applying for Data roles so I'm more interested in metrics regarding these types of roles and analysing them in isolation
 - I'm only looking at past roles (not employees currently working at target company) because I want to analyse patients that left.
 This might skew the data though, since there might be "happy" employees that haven't left the company and I haven't taken them into account.
 They might be included in a follow up analysis
 - Internships are excluded